 Subject Leader: Ms N Watson

-Ms Watson is the subject leader for History and the department is made up of five teachers who work very well together.
-The courses offered in the department are History and Government and Politics at A Level as well as History GCSE.
+Ms Watson is the subject leader for History and the department is made up of six teachers.

 Students make good progress in History.